islamhaqq/UnrealEngineDeepDive/README.md

 ### Threading Library

+Unreal Engine improves performance of its applications by taking advantage of the multi-core architecture of modern CPUs with the use of a threading library.

 #### Thread

-A thread is a component of a process.
+A thread is a theoretical concept representing a component of a process.
 A process is a unit of resources, while a thread is a unit of scheduling and execution.
+You can analogize it to a cotton thread, a long thin strand of cotton fibers used for sewing, except the cotton fibers are sequential instructions.
+This thread includes the scheduling and execution of these instructions by the CPU.
+You can consider the execution of the functions in your game as a thread.

 The API for system threads is located in `Runtime/Core/Public/HAL/Thread.h`.